AleksandarDzudzevic/Project_unit_4/README.md

     <a href="{{ url_for("delete_profile") }}">Delete the account</a>
 </div>
 ```
-Another patern that I have recognized was that I needed certain features one click away, regardless of what webpage of the website I was on.
+Fig.12 Another patern that I have recognized was that I needed certain features one click away, regardless of what webpage of the website I was on.
 This is why I created a navigation bar that is located within the base template, allowing access to certain featrures from whicever page user is currently on.
-Fig 12
 ### Success Criteria 1: The social network website will provide a  secure login and registration system.
 #### Password encryption
 ```.py